 Ausable Chasm – Grand Canyon of the Adirondacks

 Ausable Chasm is nearly 2.0 miles long, with over 0.5 miles of it traversable by boat.
 Stairways and walkways enable visitors to descend into the interior of the Chasm along the Inner Sanctum Trail.
-In addition to waterfalls, there are interesting rock formations in the Chasm, including Elephant Head, Jacob’s Well, Hyde’s Cave, the Devil’s Oven, and a number of other named features.
+In addition to waterfalls, including one of the largest Adirondack waterfalls, there are interesting rock formations in the Chasm, including Elephant Head, Jacob’s Well, Hyde’s Cave, the Devil’s Oven, and a number of other named features.
 For those who like to hike, rim trails follow along both sides of the Chasm, providing outstanding overlooks into the Chasm.
 There are even two dry chasms, long ago abandoned by the river, that parallel Ausable Chasm and that can be explored at length.

 Visitors can also take on the Adventure Course which includes a traverse, cable bridge, rappelling, and more or take it easy while riding a tube or the guided raft tour through the Chasm.